gallasglasses/KProject/README.md

 - [X] 3.
 Foliage
 - [ ] 4.
 Add unique places (levels), like caves, castle, dungeon
 - [ ] 5.
 Add interior in houses, interactable chestes, boxes, etc. (inventory system)
+- [ ] 6.
+Open world: load/unload levels maybe by some levels manager (Right now I'm temporarily using only two trigger boxes to load/unload two levels)

 Game Design:
 :sob: I need to learn more about it